Street-to-Scale is currently only open for applications from young people

 We have been overjoyed and overwhelmed by the response to our fund, Street-to-Scale.

 Since its launch on the 3rd of July, we have received 45 submissions almost all of which have been successful.

 While we concentrate on facilitating each of these projects and supporting individuals to set up their banks we have temporarily stopped the application process for new projects.

 However, the Street-to-Scale fund is still open for young people (please note: while a group of teenagers can apply, one member needs to be aged 18 or above).

 Proposals are welcome from youth led projects – this does not include projects that benefit young people or involve young people unless the decision making and processes are led by them.

-We hope to re-open the fund to everyone in October.
+We hope to re-open the fund to everyone around early February 2020.

 POP+ is committed to testing trust-based funding and to making it easier for communities to access funding.
 With this in mind, we are considering a second phase of Street-to-Scale in the future.

 - Do you know what you want to do; what social challenge you wish to address?

 - Do you have a small group of individuals ready to come together to make a difference?